 The potential list is vast, but amongst it are:

-- FBC will show eosinophilia and probably anaemia.
-Eosinophilia occurs in 95% in the acute phase but may be variable in the chronic disease.
+- FBC will usually show eosinophilia and probably anaemia.
+ESR may be raised.

-- LFTs may show evidence of hepatocellular damage from parasites, or evidence of obstruction.
+- LFTs may show evidence of hepatocellular damage or evidence of obstruction.

 - Stool microscopy may show the pathogen or the eggs.

-- Various immunoassays are available and enzyme-linked immunosorbant assay (ELISA) tests are very sensitive and specific.
-They may turn positive before microscopy of the stool but they may give false positives based on past rather than current infection.
+- Various immunoassays are available and enzyme-linked immunosorbant assay (ELISA) tests are sensitive and specific.

 - X-ray of the liver may show tract-like small abscesses and subcapsular lesions.